 The only authorized location for any school-provided materials is the address to which the materials were shipped by the school.
 Any movement of materials to any other location must be specifically authorized by the school using the Location Transfer Request Form found in the Enrollment section of the Virtual Library.
 Failure to obtain authorization may result in the repossession of, or invoicing for, the materials.
 Caretakers are responsible for providing the school with updated contact information (physical address, phone numbers, email addresses, etc.), including any validation for that contact information as required by the school, and keeping the information updated on the Student Information Form in Pearson Online Classroom.
-Note that Caretakers must provide a physical address to which materials can be shipped; P.O.
-Boxes are not acceptable.
+Since Connections may need to ship materials to a student, a P.O.
+Box is not an acceptable mailing address.
+Caretakers must provide a physical address to which materials can be shipped.